-The Total Tax Contribution (also referred to as TTC) of KLM in 2022 amounted to 1,984 million euros.
+The Total Tax Contribution (also referred to as TTC) of KLM in 2023 amounted to EUR 2,773 million (2022: EUR 1,984 million).

-The largest component of the tax contribution relates to Industry taxes, representing 54% of the total amount.
-Whereas the employment taxes and product taxes contribute for 39% and 7% of the total tax contributions respectively.
+The largest component of the tax contribution relates to Industry taxes, representing 53% of the total amount.
+Whereas the employment taxes, profit tax and product taxes contribute for 39%, 4% and again 4% of the total tax contributions respectively.

+The main difference with 2022 concerns an increase in Industry Taxes as well as Employment Taxes.
 In our TTC overview we account for in total five main categories of taxes: